ptrandev/elucidate/README.md

 #### 3. Numbers Only

 The script will guess the password only using numbers.
-It will first guess 1 number, then 2 number combinations, then 3 number combinations, etc. It will guess up combinations up to 8 characters.
+It will first guess 1 number, then 2 number combinations, then 3 number combinations, etc. It will guess up to 8 digit numbers.

 #### 4. Combination of Characters

 Elucidate will combine all characters and punctiation sequentially.
-It will first guess 1 character, then 2 character combinations , then 3 character combinations, etc. It will guess combinations up to 8 characters.
+It will first guess 1 character, then 2 character combinations , then 3 character combinations, etc. It will guess combinations up to 25 characters.

 ___

 ## 3. Useage (For Linux)

 #### Package Requirements:
-1. Python 2/3
+1. Python 2.7
+2. git (optional)

 #### Obtaining and Executing:
 1. Open the terminal and type: